vanshpatelx/AutomatedBlogCreationSystemWithApproval/readme.md

 ## How Works ?
 - **User Interaction:** Users initiate the blog creation process by interacting with a Telegram bot and providing a blog name.
-- **Agent Orchestration:** CrewAI orchestrates three agents for specific roles: Content Generator, Notion Publisher, and Notifier.
+- **Agent Orchestration:** AutoGen orchestrates three agents for specific roles: Content Generator, Notion Publisher, and Notifier.
 - **Agent Roles:**
    - **Content Generator:** Utilizes the Gemini Pro language model to create engaging blog content based on the provided blog name with four agents.
        - Senior Researcher